Updated April 2026

 Q11: Does the GLOW Stack help with skin anti-aging?

 Yes.
-This is a primary reason people use GLOW, mainly due to the GHK-Cu component and its collagen/remodeling role.
+This is a primary reason people use GLOW, mainly due to the GHK-Cu Protocol component and its collagen/remodeling role.

 Q12: Can you add KPV to the GLOW Stack?